qeeqbox/reports/GoSearch22/script.js_deobfuscated.md

 ## GoSearch22
-Some attempts to decrypt the script.js file, this file is heavely obfuscated but one of my custom build JS sandboxes de-obfuscated some it (I also used jsnice to for more de-obfuscation)..
+This is a browser hijacker that was re-weritten to target M1 Macs.
+It has a file named `script.js` that's heavely obfuscated.
+Luckly, one of my custom build JS sandboxes de-obfuscated some it.
+I took the obfuscated ouput and passed it to jsnice to for more de-obfuscation (This writeup still in progress)

 <br /><br />
 gosearch22.script.js - info